-Seems like hay fever must be an allergy to “hay”, but, actually, it is colloquial for allergic rhinitis.
+Hay fever is a colloquial term for allergic rhinitis.
 It involves sneezing, itching throat and eyes, sinus headaches, and sometimes coughing.
-It can be triggered by different kinds of pollen throughout the seasons: tree pollens in spring, grass and weed pollens in summer and ragweed pollen in the fall.
+Different kinds of pollen throughout the seasons can trigger hay fever: tree pollens in spring, grass and weed pollens in summer and ragweed pollen in the fall.

 An allergy is a normal immune response gone haywire.
 When an invader pollen enters the body, the body reacts, which can take many forms, but one kind is an inflammatory reaction—the rushing of blood and/or mucus to the site of invasion.
 What is not normal is when the body mounts this type of response against something that is not in fact a threat to the body‚ such as grass or tree pollen.

-Butterbur leaves and root are used particularly in cases of acute pain of smooth muscle, such as in the urinary tract, especially when stones are present.
+Butterbur leaves and roots are used particularly in cases of acute pain of smooth muscles, such as in the urinary tract, especially when stones are present.
 This quality also makes it useful for respiratory disorders involving cough and asthma.

 Usually, butterbur supplements are standardized to contain a minimum of 7.5 mg of petasin and isopetasin per tablet.
 Adults commonly take 50-100 mg twice daily with meals.